 Springtime is here—a season of longer days, warmer nights, and more opportunities to spend time outdoors.
-Frederick County offers plenty of options for family-friendly recreation, including walking the trails at Monocacy National Battlefield and cheering on the Frederick Keys, our local minor league baseball team.
-Fans of the Keys may know them for their crazy events like the cowboy monkey rodeo, 90s night, or the helicopter candy drop (pictured below).
-What they may not realize if that there is quite a connection between the Civil War and baseball.
+Frederick County offers plenty of options for family-friendly recreation, including walking the trails at Monocacy National Battlefield and cheering on the Frederick Keys, our local baseball team.
+Fans of the Keys may know them for their crazy events like 90s night or the helicopter candy drop (pictured below).
+What they may not realize is that there is quite a connection between the Civil War and baseball.

 Various ball games were played in England and the U.S. starting in the mid-18th century.
 Baseball gained popularity in the 1840s as more Americans moved into cities, had increased leisure time, and formalized the sport’s modern rules.
 Although more than 50 teams had been established by 1860, the sport remained restricted to the upper classes.
 The Civil War facilitated the spread of baseball as soldiers moved from hometowns to battlefields and came to know—and love—the game.

 The sport offered entertainment during long encampments—and even imprisonment.
 A famous lithograph in the collection of the Smithsonian’s National Museum of American History depicts Union prisoners of war playing a baseball game at Salisbury Confederate Prison in North Carolina in 1862.

 Throughout the war, the game became entwined with American identity.
 Soldiers stationed in Washington, DC played on the Ellipse in front of the White House and the grounds of the U.S. Capitol building.
 Baseball helped to boost the morale of weary men during the Civil War and led to its rapid growth in the later part of the 19th century.